androw72/spark-seeedstudio-epaper/README.md

 # spark-seeedstudio-epaper
-A seeed-studio epaper library ported to spark-core
+A seeed-studio epaper library ported to spark-core.
+SD [card library](https://github.com/technobly/SparkCore-SD) for spark.

-SD card library for spark: https://github.com/technobly/SparkCore-SD
+__Compiling with Spark Dev__
+Download and open the 'spark_dev_work' folder in spark dev and compile.

 note!
 This code is only tested on the repaper development board from adafruit.
 The seeedstudio epaper shield has a different tempsensor and a added character chip.
 The code for the tempsensor is altered and a fix value of 25 degrees is therfore used in function 'void ePaper::start()'.